 - Grind dark roast coffee beans coarse using a commercial coffee grinder at the grocery store or a burr grinder at home.
 The coarser the better.

 - In fact, there’s no need to stir the coffee after pouring the water over the grounds.
-As long as the grounds are in contact with water, the flavor will be extracted.
+The flavor will be extracted as long as the grounds are in contact with water.

 - Steep the grounds at room temperature for about 12 hours (some say up to 24 hours – play with the time!).